carsonSgit/TradeMind/README.md

 TradeMind AI is a stock analytics AI designed to assist users in making informed decisions in the stock market.
 Leveraging cutting-edge AI techniques, TradeMind AI provides insightful analysis, predictions, and recommendations, empowering users to navigate the complexities of stock trading with confidence.

+### Target Audience

+The core target audience for our stock analytics AI is primarily for those who are interested in investing and want a second opinion before putting money into the "pot".
+It should also be noted that this should be used for long term investments and growth as oppised to short term daily trading.

+### Scope and Constraints

+Our tool will be trained based on date, open price, highest price, lowest price, closing price, volume and name of companies that make up the S&P 500 index.

+We are going to use time series analysis to analyze the stock prices collected over time.

 ### Key Features

 - **TBD...**